Bell Witch: Legend synopsis

-In his book An Authenticated History of the Bell Witch, author Martin V. Ingram published that the poltergeist's name was Kate, after the entity claimed at one point to be "Old Kate Batts' witch," and continued to respond favorably to the name.
-The physical activity centered on the Bells' youngest daughter, Betsy, and her father, and Kate expressed particular displeasure when Betsy became engaged to a local named Joshua Gardner.
+In his book An Authenticated History of the Bell Witch, author Martin V. Ingram published that the invisible entity was called Kate, after her voice claimed at one point to be "Old Kate Batts' witch," and continued to respond favorably to the name.
+In modern times, the Bell Witch is commonly described as a poltergeist.
+Poltergeist is a German loanword meaning "noisy ghost," and poltern is cognate with the English words bell and bellow sharing the PIE root *bʰel, meaning "to sound, ring, roar."
+However the term poltergeist was not used in English until 1838, with the Bell name for the legend thought derived from the surname of the local Tennessee family.
+Throughout the haunting, physical activity centered on the Bells' youngest daughter, Betsy, and her father, and Kate expressed particular displeasure when Betsy became engaged to a local named Joshua Gardner.

-The haunting began sometime in 1817 when John Bell witnessed the apparition of a strange creature resembling a dog with the head of a rabbit.
+The haunting began sometime in 1817 when John Bell witnessed the apparition of a strange creature resembling a dog.
 Bell fired at the animal but it disappeared.
 John's son Drew Bell approached an unknown bird perched on a fence that flew off and was of "extraordinary size."
 The daughter Betsy observed a girl in a green dress swinging from the limb of an oak tree.
 Dean, a slave belonging to the Bell family, reported being followed by a large black dog on evenings he visited his wife.
 Activity moved to the Bell household with knocking heard along the door and walls.
 The family heard sounds of gnawing on the beds, invisible dogs fighting, and chains along the floor.
 About this time John Bell began experiencing paralysis in his mouth.
 The phenomena grew in intensity as sheets were pulled from beds when the children slept.
 Soon the entity pulled hair and scratched the children with particular emphasis on Betsy who was slapped, pinched and stuck with pins.